Dynamic-Capital/chatty-telly-bot/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/4e724637-b932-47ad-a2c1-d134b3febb47) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.
+Use Lovable for quick prompts or UI‑driven edits.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in Lovable and Codex.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)